-Cash Reserves is the amount or fund that a business or individual keeps aside for meeting emergency needs.
+Cash Reserves are the amount or funds that a business or individual keeps aside for meeting emergency needs.
 Basically, it is a type of saving to meet unexpected or unplanned expenses or funding requirements.

-A business owner or an individual may not have access to cash all the times.
-And, as you are aware, there are often times, when the business owner or individual had to meet some unexpected expenses, such as buying new machinery, settling a lawsuit, medical emergency or more.
+A business owner or an individual may not have access to cash all the time.
+And as you are aware, there are often times when the business owner or individual has to meet some unexpected expenses, such as buying new machinery, settling a lawsuit, medical emergency, or more.
 So, in such situations, the cash reserves come in handy.

 Cash Reserves – Why it’s Needed?